sulu/docs/detail-specification/300-webspaces/DET-304-rlp-strategies.md

 ### Ghost Page handling
 If parent page has no resource locator (ghost page), the tree strategy switches to short url strategy (takes only title and unify it).

-PROBLEM: parent page will be activated (translated) -> sub page is not a sub resourcelocator -> cannot create history and new resource locator (ISSUE -> TODO URL)
+PROBLEM: parent page will be activated (translated) -> sub page is not a sub resourcelocator -> cannot create history and new resource locator -> later this wont work because sub gohts can not be activated!